-In infants who later go on to develop autism, differences in brain growth become apparent by age 1, as quantified by increased head circumference (Stigler et al., 2011).
-Extreme head growth is associated with the most severe clinical signs of autism (Courchesne et al., 2004).
+Failures of neocortical pruning might be expected to have volumetric correlates.
+In infants who later go on to develop autism, increased net brain growth is apparent by age 1, as quantified by increased head circumference (Stigler et al., 2011).
+Extreme head growth is associated with the most severe clinical signs of autism (Courchesne et al., 2005).
 In volumetric MRI measurements, ASD brains grow faster on average than neurotypical brains in the first two postnatal years (Redcay and Courchesne, 2005).
-By age 2.5, brain overgrowth is visible as enlargement of neocortical gray and white matter in frontal, temporal, and cingulate cortex (Schumann et al., 2010).
+By age 2.5, brain overgrowth is visible as enlargement of neocortical gray and white matter in frontal, temporal, and cingulate cortex (Schumann et al., 2011).
 Since this abnormal growth comes after the time of neurogenesis, volume differences are likely to arise either from disruption of progressive (growth) or regressive (pruning) events.
-Disruption to either of these processes would account for perturbations in the trajectory of gross volume changes.
+Disruption to either of these processes could account for perturbations in the trajectory of gross volume changes.
+Additional contributions could also come from changes in glial volume or number (Schumann and Nordahl, 2011).
 Finally, overgrowth in ASD brains is followed by premature arrest of brain growth after age 4.
-These abnormalities would be expected from defects in plasticity mechanisms - for example, dendritic growth and pruning, or axonal branching.
-In the case of early-life cerebellar defects, reduced numbers of Purkinje cells (Palmen et al., 2004) may provide inadequate activity to drive neocortical plasticity mechanisms.
+These abnormalities would be expected from defects in plasticity mechanisms for example, dendritic growth and pruning or axonal branching.